qshi47/Flow2QuakeDFN/README.md

 # Flow2QuakeDFN
+> [!WARNING]
+> **Early Stage.** This is not a formal release.
+We're still working on a refined version.
+>
+> **Outdated Quake-DFN Version.** This is based on [Quake-DFN](https://github.com/limkjae/Quake-DFN) V1.0, not the most recent version of [Quake-DFN](https://github.com/limkjae/Quake-DFN).

 ## Introduction
-This project focuses on simulating earthquake rupture in response to the change in pore pressure of reservoir.
-The physics underlying this process involves the coupling between pore pressure, poro-elastic stress, and rate-and-state fault dynamics.
-We'll use the case `Example` to demonstrate the whole workflow, where fluid is injected to a flat reservoir and induce earthquake rupture on a flat dipping fault offsetting to the injection point.
-The below movie showcase the above physical process and will be produced at the end of the workflow.
+This project simulates earthquake rupture driven by changes in reservoir pore pressure.
+The physics underlying involves the coupling between reservoir pore pressure, poro-elastic stress, and rate-and-state fault dynamics.
+We use the case `Example` to demonstrate the workflow: fluid is injected into a flat reservoir and induces rupture on a planar, dipping fault offset from the injection point.
+The movie below illustrates the coupled processes and is produced at the end of the workflow.

 <video controls src="injection_rupture.mp4" title="Title"></video>

 https://github.com/user-attachments/assets/70097d5e-351f-428e-918d-bce94bcdc325

 ## Dependencies
-- Python 3.10+
+- **Python** 3.10+
 - Packages: numpy, matplotlib, pyvista, tqdm, h5py
-- Julia 1.11+
+- **Julia** 1.11+
 - Packages: Pkg, PyPlot, PyCall, Conda, DelimitedFiles, JLD2, LinearAlgebra, Printf, SpecialFunctions, StaticArrays, LowRankApprox, Distributed, Statistics, Clustering, ProgressBars, HDF5, CSV, DataFrames, WriteVTK

+A detailed description of how to install the Julia packages is in [QuakeDFN_UserGuide.pdf](QuakeDFN_UserGuide.pdf)

 ## Workflow
 ### Reservoir Mesh
 Create a computational mesh for the reservoir.
-In this example, the reservoir consists of 40*40 **cuboids** meshes.
+In this example, the reservoir consists of a 40 × 40 grid of **cuboid** elements.
 ```
 python ReservoirMeshExamples/Example_Generate_Cubes.py
 ```